Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/pitfalls.md

     add_item(trader, ItFo_Ham, 6);
 };
 ```
-at the end of the function the stack is going to be full of extra values, that do not get popped.
+At the end of the function the stack is going to be full of extra values, that do not get popped.
 Depending on the codepath, this could easily result in a stack overflow.

 ### Automatic stack underflow protection abuse
 You may notice that vanilla scripts frequently abuse this data stack hack: